pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     space, and the period will not produce sentence-ending space in formats like LaTeX.
 The strings may not contain spaces.

+`--trace`

+:   Print diagnostic output tracing parser progress to stderr.
+    This option is intended for use by developers in diagnosing performance issues.

 [`pandocfilters`]: https://github.com/jgm/pandocfilters
 [PHP]: https://github.com/vinai/pandocfilters-php
 [perl]: https://metacpan.org/pod/Pandoc::Filter